supersalad/supersalad.github.io/README.md

 📫 Let's connect on [LinkedIn](https://www.linkedin.com/in/andreas-folkesson-71a0538/)

-This space is for all things related to some degree to my profession.
+This space is for all things related to my profession to some degree.